VishnuReddy45-prog/Predictive-Analysis-of-stroke-Occurrence/README.md

 Outcome Variable: Stroke

 Conceptual Diagram of the moderation effect:
-Moderation Effect: A moderation effect, also known as an interaction effect, occurs when the relationship between two variables changes depending on the level or presence of a third variable. the effect of one variable on an outcome is influenced by the presence or level of another variable.
+Moderation Effect: A moderation effect, also known as an interaction effect, occurs when the relationship between two variables changes depending on the level or presence of a third variable.
+The effect of one variable on an outcome is influenced by the presence or level of another variable.
 ![image](https://github.com/user-attachments/assets/44159028-bbaf-47e0-a637-5a2f35099d2d)